iaserrat/roadmapster/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Regarding tests

+Please record all Wizeline API interactions with VCR.

 ## Contributing